Cuprate/cuprate/books/architecture/src/rpc/differences/json-field-ordering.md

 ```
 It will be `"height": 3195018` in `monerod`'s case, but may not necessarily be for Cuprate.

-By all means, this shouldn't be relied upon in the first place, although it is shown as an example.
+By all means, this should not be relied upon in the first place, although it is shown as an example.